Atrix256/FalcorPathTracer/readme.md

 Show diagrams and show where screen is (near and far plane) in each model.

+* note that the code is a WIP for another path tracer, so there are todos and such that will get resolved as time goes on.

+* images to show
+ * scene without jitter or dof / bokeh
+ * add jitter
+ * add dof
+ * add shaped bokeh
+ * different aperture sizes affecting brightness, and why. counteracting it with exposure.

+* images for when explaining how to get good bokeh shots
+ * link to romain guy's tweet?
+ * show when it's in foreground.
+ * show when everythings in background
+ * show a nice final result

+* animations to show:
+ * circle around the scene? toggle bokeh on and off periodically
+ * adjust focal length
+ * adjust aperature size

+* make a tag (?) in github for the code that goes with this blog post. understand how those work, but that's what you can put on your blog post i guess!
+* make sure it explains how to compile etc. Maybe have someone try it before you publish

 ## Notes

 * make this blog post about using falcor